-After your consultation, you’ll work with your palliative care team to develop a plan.
+After the consultation, you’ll work with your palliative care team to develop a plan.
 The plan will be based on your symptoms and any treatments you’re currently undergoing, as well as how your illness is affecting your mental health, everyday activities, and family members.

 Both Medicare and Medicaid may cover some palliative services.
 However, since neither Medicare nor Medicaid use the term “palliative,” the treatment you‘re receiving has to be covered by your standard benefits.

-Both Medicare and Medicaid cover all hospice-related charges, but to qualify for hospice a doctor must determine that you have 6 months or less to live.
+Both Medicare and Medicaid cover all hospice-related charges, but to qualify for hospice, a doctor must determine that you have 6 months or less to live.